tylersperberg/OS-Final/README.md

 # OS-Final
-Project for CS3502 with Jordan, Tanner, Nawal, and Casey.
+Project for CS3502 with Jordan, Tanner, Tyler, Nawal, and Casey.